 The Company is a not-for-profit organisation and receives a significant part of its income from donations.
-Amounts donated are recognised only when they are received by the Company unless there is a sufficiently specific performance obligation to expend the funds received for a specific purpose.
+Amounts donated are recognised only when they are received by the Company unless there are sufficiently specific and enforceable performance obligations to expend the funds received for a specific purpose.
 Then these funds will not be recognised until the performance obligation is satisfied.